dribnet/purvs/README.md

 Episode 05 Experiment

-Randomixed the ellipses in a way that created
+Randomixed the ellipses size in a way that created unique sizes of ellipses throughout each generated pix, create a unique matte of pixel combination style in the pathway. looking to further test this out in the last remaining instances.

 -take photos (REVISED)
 -make theme (REVISED)